Building Authority as a Financial Advisor

 This content is link-able, shareable, PR-able.
 Becomes authority asset.

-Strategy 2: Specialize in Specific Client Type
+Strategy 2: Specialise in Specific Client Type

 Choose: physicians, engineers, tech executives, business owners, physicians, attorneys.
 Pick one.
 Build deep expertise.
 Create all content for that niche.